Materials Used for High Tg PCBs: A Comparison and Selection Guide

 • Generally, high Tg PCBs require higher temperatures and longer processing times than standard FR-4 materials.
 For example, a typical curing cycle for a high Tg material may be 180-200°C for 2-4 hours, whereas a standard FR-4 may only require 150-170°C for 1-2 hours.

-1. Tips for optimizing design and layout to maximize performance of high Tg PCBs:
+1. Tips for optimizing design and layout to maximize the performance of high Tg PCBs:

 • High Tg materials are typically chosen for their improved thermal and mechanical properties, so it is important to optimize the design and layout to take advantage of these benefits.
 For example, using copper planes and thermal vias to dissipate heat, or increasing the thickness of the board to improve rigidity and reduce warping.